Multiple-step template.

 Performing auto-layout of the process definition.

-Select UI - Align menu option to navigate to Top, Left, Bottom, and Right alignment layouts.
+Select the “UI > Align” menu option to access the Top, Left, Bottom, and Right alignment layouts.

-Select UI - Layout Tree menu option to navigate to Horizontal, Vertical, and Radial tree layouts.
+Select the “UI > Layout Tree” menu option to access the Horizontal, Vertical, and Radial tree layouts.

-Select the UI - Layout Flow menu option to navigate to Horizontal and Vertical flow layouts.
+Select the “UI > Layout Flow” menu option to access Horizontal and Vertical flow layouts.

-Select the UI - Layout Organic menu option to navigate to Organic and Circle layouts.
+Select the “UI > Layout Organic” menu option to access the Organic and Circle layouts.

 Show or Hide tooltips for the Process Definition.

-On the Process Designer, select UI - Show/Hide Tool Tips menu option to toggle the display.
-A confirmation message is displayed in the top-right corner.
+In the Process Designer, select “UI > Show/Hide Tool Tips” to toggle the display.
+A confirmation message appears in the top-right corner.

 Panning the design within the process designer.

 The layout preview feature in the right pane allows process designer users to view the highlighted or selected portion of the process definition as they move the layout preview box over the steps in the right configuration window.
-By using the layout preview box, the user can also scroll through the designer page.
+Using the layout preview box, the user can also scroll through the designer page.

 Panning the design within the Process Definition - Render view.